About Northeast Pollinator Plants

 As a retired landscape architect, Jane knows first hand what it is like to do some careful research in making an ideal plant list only to find that the right plants simply are not available.

-Meanwhile, Jane has been giving presentations on Landscape Design for Pollinators around the region, and teaching a course at the University of Vermont, offering a list of the best plants to provide pollinator foraging and nesting materials for the New England and New York states.
+Meanwhile, Jane has been giving presentations on Landscape Design for Pollinators around the region, and taught a course at the University of Vermont, offering a list of the best plants to provide pollinator foraging and nesting materials for the New England and New York states.
 Invariably, the question would be asked, WHERE can we get those plants?
 Frustrated by the limited sources of native plants, Jane decided... "well someone has to do this"... so here you have it, the birth of a regional pollinator plants mail-order nursery, launched in the fall of 2015.

 Jane gives frequent talks on planting for pollinators.
 If you are interested in scheduling a talk, email us at: email@example.com .

 Plant Selection Process

 The plant selections for the New England and New York regions offered through Northeast Pollinator Plants have been largely developed from the amazing plants data information provided by Xerces Society made available on the Lady Bird Johnson Wildflower Center website.
 Please support both of these important organizations.

 Jane has been experimenting with all the plants offered here for years, replacing a 6000 s.f. front yard with a pollinator garden and other scattered beds on the farmstead and farm.